Erdogan Cancels Meeting With Bolton, As U.S. Seeks To Reassure Allies On Syria

 Bolton's trip to Turkey comes as he and U.S. Secretary of State Mike Pompeo are visiting American allies in the region, seeking to quiet concerns and ease confusion about U.S. policies following President Trump's surprise announcement last month that all U.S. troops will be leaving Syria.

-Trump's withdrawal order sparked questions and pushback — including the resignation of Defense Secretary James Mattis.
+Trump's withdrawal order sparked questions and pushback — including the resignation of Defense Secretary Jim Mattis.
 And key questions remain about ISIS, the fate of Kurdish fighters and control over the land they've seized in Syria's long-running civil war.

 Unlike the U.S., Turkey "sees these Kurdish authorities as being aligned with militants it considers terrorists, and has threatened to attack the parts of Syria they control," NPR's Ruth Sherlock reports.